Huara

 The commune also comprises the Pisagua and Tarapacá hamlets.

 Huara was badly damaged during an earthquake in 2005.

 Demographics

 According to the 2002 census of the National Statistics Institute Huara had 2,599 inhabitants (1,499 men and 1,100 women), making it an entirely rural area.
 The population grew by 1.8% (627 persons) between the 1992 and 2002 censuses.

 Administration

-As a commune, Huara is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
+As a commune, Huara is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde (mayor) who is directly elected every four years.
+Since 2016 the mayor has been José Bartolo Vinaya (UDI).
+For the 2021-2024 term, the communal council has the following members: